technozhantomz/LocalCoin-ui/app/help/en/accounts/general.md

 # Accounts

-As you may have already noticed by now, this blockchain technology requires you to register an account name.
-This comes with many advantages: Besides improved scalability, we have separated the identity from the transaction authorizing signature.
+BitShares blockchain technology requires you to register an account name to be able to use it.
+This comes with many advantages: Besides improved scalability, BitShares Blockchain has separated the identity from the transaction authorizing signature.
 In practice, *owning an account name* is independent from being able to *spend its funds*.
-Furthermore, both rights (we call them *permissions*) can split among an arbitrary complex relation of people (we call them *authorities*) using *weights* and a required *thresholds*.
+Furthermore, both rights (*permissions*) can split among an arbitrary complex relation of people (*authorities*) using *weights* and a required *thresholds*.